 - We allow the petitioner to contact his supporters via our platform (if you have agreed).

-- We will send you recommendations of petitions (if you have agreed) signed in your neighbourhood.
+- We'll send you recommendations from petitions (if you've consented) that have been signed in your region.

 - We will send you newsletters about the work of openPetition (if you have agreed).